prashanthaKumar/react-redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About Repo
-This assignment is about to seaarch GitHub user and list dowin his respos
+This assignment is about to search GitHub user and list down user's respo

 ## Available Scripts